jspadaro/ghidra-esp8266/README.md

 # Ghidra-ESP8266

 This is hank/ghidra-esp8266 updated for Ghidra 10.2.3.
-It also fixes some issues I had when trying to load a tuyasmart-based ESP8266 binary.
+It also fixes some issues I had when trying to load a tuyasmart-based ESP8266 binary (TYWE1S)

+I think it's mostly correct now.
+Major change was supporting the v2 (0xea magic) header.

 ### Easy Install - Pre-built Zip